ghinlon/haha/src/movies.md

   I passed away now, or some more years later soon.
 That is, what is the meaning of life.
 I always didn't get it.
 Also we can way, life is just life, life doen't need a meaning.
 Should I just enjoy it, do my best ?
-  But it still make nonsence.
+  But it still make nonsense.
   Sun Jul 14 21:02:39 CST 2019

 * [Alita: Battle Angel (2019) - IMDb](https://www.imdb.com/title/tt0437086/?ref_=fn_al_tt_2)